Women's Crew Opens Season With Strong Performance In Portland

-PORTLAND, Ore. - - The Oregon State women's crew opened up its season at the Portland Loop on Saturday, taking on Washington in the Championship Eight race.
+PORTLAND, Ore. - - The Oregon State women's crew opened up its season at the Portland Lake Oswego/Oaks Park race on Saturday, Nov.
+3, taking on Washington in the Championship Eight race.

 In the Championship Eight, the Beavers gave the Huskies - arguably the nation's fastest boat this year - all they could handle on the 4 ï¿½ mile course, finishing with a time of 22:25.85.
 The Huskies finished in 21:27.03.